Woman Looking at Abstract Art Gallery

 We mention products and services that we think can be helpful for our users.
 Some or all of them may be from partners who compensate us.
 This can influence which topics we choose and how products are presented on the page, but it does not affect our opinions or conclusions.

-If you're looking to add some alternative investments — like art — to your portfolio, you're not alone.
+If you're looking to add some alternative investments to your portfolio, you're not alone.

 Research shows that a portfolio of 40% stocks, 30% bonds, and 30% alternatives can have higher returns and lower volatility than a traditional 60/40 stock-bond portfolio.

-Masterworks gives retail investors access to fine art, an alternative asset that has generated strong returns, held its value during periods of inflation, and been a way to diversify outside of public markets for decades.
+Historically, art has generated consistent returns, frequently held its value during periods of inflation, and provided a way to diversify outside of the stock market.

 But is art the right investment — and is Masterworks the right platform — for you?

-Here's everything you need to know about investing in art on Masterworks, including whether it's safe, how it works, pros and cons, and much more.
+Here's everything you need to know about investing in art on Masterworks, including how it works, what you should expect, whether it's safe, who it's best for, and why I (personally) wouldn't invest more than 5–10% on the platform.

 Masterworks review summary